 Bagley Lakes at Mount Baker.
-Credit: Nordique via Flickr CC
+Credit: Nordique/Flickr CC

 Hike to a lake!

-As we hit the peak of hot summer days, gather your crew and take a wander to a mountain lake.
+As we revel in warm summer days, gather your crew and take a wander to a mountain lake.
 Exploring glacier-fed waters and picking late-summer berries are great ways to break up the routine.
 Pile the kids into the car, grab swimsuits and hiking boots and head for the mountains, where nature’s pools await.

-Mountain lakes are fed by glaciers and snowmelt, so be aware the water can be quite chilly, even in summer.
+Mountain lakes are fed by glaciers and snowmelt, so be aware the water can be quite chilly, even during summer.
 Lake bottoms may be sandy or rocky, jagged or smooth, so pack Crocs or water sandals to protect small feet.
-There is no lifeguard on duty in the wilderness, obviously. so keep a close eye on children and understand you’re swimming at your own risk.
+There is no lifeguard on duty in the wilderness, obviously, so keep a close eye on children and understand that you’re swimming at your own risk.
 Never allow children to venture under a waterfall, as small rocks can tumble over in the cascade and cause injury.